abhikarthi2529/Automated-Weather-Data-Pipeline-with-PostgreSQL/README.md

 # Explaning the contents of the hourly_data_etl_pipline folder
-- This folder has 4 files
+- This folder has 4 files, extract.py, transform.py, load.py, flows.py

-  hourly_data_etl_pipeline/
-  ├── extract.py
-  ├── transform.py
-  ├── load.py
-  └── flows.py